lawrencejones/pgsink/README.md

 psql (11.5)
 Type "help" for help.

-pg2sink=# create table example (id bigserial primary key, msg text);
+pg2sink=# create table public.example (id bigserial primary key, msg text);
 CREATE TABLE

-pg2sink=# insert into example (msg) values ('hello world');
+pg2sink=# insert into public.example (msg) values ('hello world');
 INSERT 1
 ```

-pg2sink will stream these changes from the database and send it to Google's
+pg2sink will stream these changes from the database and send it to the
-Pub/Sub service.
-Two types of message are sent, data and schema.
-Data messages
+configured sink.
+Changes are expressed as a stream of messages, either a
-contain the inserted/updated/deleted row content in JSON form, with each column
+`Schema` that describes the structure of a Postgres table, or a `Modification`
-value stored as a string.
+corresponding to an insert/update/delete of a row in Postgres.

-Our example would produce the following data message, where `timestamp` is the
+Our example would produce the following modification, where `timestamp` is the
 time at which the change was committed and `sequence` the operation index within
 the transaction: